The Psychology Program

 315 – Foundations of Clinical Psychology (3)

-Prerequisite: PSYC 100.
+Prerequisite: PSYC 100 and 311.
 Professional issues in clinical psychology, assessment of intelligence and personality, theories and practices of the major schools of psychotherapy, effectiveness of psychotherapy, community psychology, and primary prevention.

 320 – Psychology of Exceptional Children and Youth (3)